AlexLiuyz/Data_sturcture/Social_network_project/readme.md

-This is a individual project I did with cpp which can support the user create a social network, they can provide personal information to add to the system on their own.
+This is an individual project I did with cpp which can support the user create a social network, they can provide personal information to add to the system on their own.
 They can also build relationship between different persons and assign different person to different teams.